Benchmarking of Massively Parallel Phase-Field Codes for Directional Solidification: Introduction

 At the atomic scale, methods such as Density Functional Theory (DFT) and Molecular Dynamics (MD) have been widely used to understand material properties and behavior at the small length scale and short timescale associated with atomic motion.
 At the macroscale, continuum mechanics and finite element methods offer predictions of material properties, such as stress, deformation, and thermal gradients in components.
 Between these scales is the mesoscale, where interfaces in materials, such as those defining grains and dendrites, evolve dynamically, ultimately influencing material behaviors~\cite{RN166}.

 Two general mesoscale modeling approaches exist for treating interfaces: sharp-interface and diffuse-interface methods.
 Sharp-interface methods assume a discontinuous transition across a zero-thickness interface and operate at the intrinsic physical length and time scales.
 While suitable for simple geometries, sharp-interface methods require complex numerical techniques to handle topological changes, and evolving complex interfacial structures are often challenging to describe.
 In contrast, the interfaces in diffuse-interface methods are represented using continuous fields, have a finite thickness $W_0$, and their evolution is governed by variational principles posed in the form of partial differential equations.
 Thus, diffuse-interface methods enable a robust and seamless treatment of interface evolution and topological transitions.
+Validating both types of implementations under realistic conditions is essential for their adoption in ICME workflows~\cite{NASA_TM_2025}.

 The phase-field (PF) method~\cite{RN91,Fix1983} is a widely used diffuse-interface technique.
 It replaces explicit interface tracking with the evolution of one or more scalar fields $\phi(\mathbf{r}, t)$, which represent phenomenological descriptors of the material phase (or state) at spatial location $\mathbf{r}$ and time $t$.
 These fields are referred to as phase fields.
 The evolution equations for these phase fields are typically derived variationally from a Lyapunov functional that represents the total free energy of the system.
 PF models inherently capture topological transitions, such as branching, merging, and pinching, without the need for ad hoc treatments, making them ideally suited for simulating time-dependent free-boundary problems (TDFBPs) in complex microstructures.
 Early applications of the PF method included modeling the solidification of pure materials~\cite{RN91,RN164} and spinodal decomposition via the Cahn-Hilliard equation~\cite{RN165}.
 To date, the PF method has been applied to a much wider range of materials science phenomena.
 For comprehensive reviews of PF modeling, see Refs~\cite{RN166,RN181,RN180,RN182,RN186,boettinger2010phasefield,RN167}.